rbtsecurity/k8s-container-escape-lkm/README.md

 ## 📁 Files

-- `reverseshell_module.c`: The kernel module source code
+- `k8s-lkm-reverse-shell.c`: The kernel module source code
 - `Makefile`: Used to compile the module for the target kernel

 ---